IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/network/dns-forwarding-ruleset/forwarding-rule/README.md

 ### Parameter: `dnsForwardingRulesetName`

 Name of the parent DNS Forwarding Ruleset.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string